-The piuralists also claim that ana-lysts conspire to keep nonanalytic phi-losophy out of the influential journals and that they do not regard the plural-ist approaches as serious philosophy.
-It would be most unusual, for example, the association, the analysts are in a position to advise foundations and the National Endowment for the Humaniwhere to distribute their grants, suggest experts to evaluate de ments, determine who presents depart publishes scholarly papers and influ-ence who gets jobs and who does not.
-The analysts, however, deny that
+The pluralists also claim that ana lysts conspire to keep nonanalytic philosophy out of the influential journals and that they do not regard the plural-ist approaches as serious philosophy.
+It mild be most unusual, for example, for a student at Harvard to do a disser-tation on Dewey or James.